-If the IRE issues an adverse decision (not in members favor) and the amount at issue meets a specified dollar threshold, members may appeal to an Administrative Law Judge (ALJ).
-If the members are not satisfied with the ALJ's decision, members may request review by the Medicare Appeals Council.
-If the Council refuses to hear the case or issues and adverse decision, members may be able to appeal to Federal court.
+If the IRE issues an adverse decision (not in the member's favor) and the amount at issue meets a specified dollar threshold, members may appeal to an Administrative Law Judge (ALJ).
+If the member is not satisfied with the ALJ's decision, the member may request review by the Medicare Appeals Council.
+If the Council refuses to hear the case or issues and adverse decision, the member may be able to appeal to Federal court.